You are here

 Your College Advisor is there to listen to you and give impartial and confidential advice.

-Linacre Dean for Welfare and Equalities Dr Catherine Walter can guide you towards people and resources that can help you.
+Linacre Associate Dean Dr Catherine Walter can guide you towards people and resources that can help you.

 The University Counselling Service can help you address personal or emotional problems that get in the way of having a good experience and realising your full academic and personal potential.
 It offers short courses of individual counselling, as well as group counselling and a range of workshops on common student issues.
 It also has a series of self-help resoures including a series of podcasts on dealing with issues such as perfectionism, sleep problems and procrastination.